Skip to Content

 You can find churros at stands and carts throughout the park.

 The churro is delicious, and we enjoyed it more than Disney’s.
 The churro is covered in cinnamon sugar.
-It’s crispy on the outside and chewy in the middle without tasting stale.
+It’s crispy outside and chewy in the middle without tasting stale.
 We swear every time we eat one at Disney, it’s stale (probably a controversial opinion).
 Universal’s churro tastes fresh and delicious.

 The classic cinnamon churro costs $5.49.